davewsmith/mosquitto-telegraf-influxdb-grafana/NOTES.md

   * https://github.com/annea-ai/grafana-infrastructure/blob/master/grafana/Dockerfile provides some hints.

 Done.
 Set up a datasource with the necessary InfluxDB token.
-Added a health check on InfluxDB so that Grafana didn't try to access it prematurely.
+Added a health check on InfluxDB so that Grafana didn't throw up its hands in dispair when InfluxDB wasn't ready yet.

 Secrets are still a bit of a mess.
 Gave Grafana admin creds (grafana/grafana) via environment variables, which keeps it from requiring a password change on initial access.